scikit-learn-contrib/hiclass/CONTRIBUTING.md

 pre-commit install
 ```

-If black is not executed locally, the CI/CD pipeline will fail.
+If black is not executed locally and there are formatting errors, the CI/CD pipeline will fail.